msavin/Fetcher/README.md

 # Fetcher

-Fetcher is designed to make retrieving data through Method's really easy.
+Fetcher is designed to make retrieve and store Method results easy.
 It will run Meteor.call() for you, then deposit the result into a reactive dictionary.
 Just like a Session variable, you can use that data anywhere in your application, and it persists through hot reloads.

 # How to Use